-Department Academic Committee (DAC): The Department Academic Committee consists of HOD and four senior faculty members from the department to review the academic activities of the department.
+Department Academic Committee (DAC): The Department Academic Committee consists of HOD & two senior faculty members from the department to review the Academic activities of the department.

-Evaluation: Evaluation is the process of judging the academic performance of the student in her/his courses.
-It is done through a combination of continuous internal assessment and semester end examinations.
+Evaluation: Evaluation is the process of judging the academic performance of the student in his/her courses.
+It is done through a combination of Continuous Internal Evaluation and Semester End Examinations.